Posts tagged accessories

 I’m a trained classical singer.

-Oh very cool!
+Oh very cool fun fact!
 Where do you see yourself in 5 years?

 I see myself doing what I am doing today (perhaps on a slightly bigger scale).
 I hope I’ll still be encouraging my daughters to chase their dreams and not work for someone else’s, and to be as in love with my wife as I am today.